Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Purplemath: Translating Word Problems Applications

-Sum of three consecutive odd integers.
+Sums of consecutive integers.
 Find the integers.

 Distance = Rate x Time (Airplanes traveling in opposite directions)

-Coins (26 coins in your pocket consisting of dimes and quarters)
+Coins (coins consisting of dimes and nickels)

 E. Analyze and compare functions and their graphs using attributes, such as rates of change, intercepts and zeros.